coddhisatva/AwakenedAI-Processing/TECHNICAL_DOCS.md

   - Connected to OpenAI API for response generation
   - Created interactive chat interface
   - Implemented enhanced source attribution with document titles
-- ⏳ Two-phase processing for production-scale document collection:
+- ✅ Two-phase processing for production-scale document collection:
-  - Proposed approach for efficiently handling regular and OCR-intensive documents
+  - Implemented approach for efficiently handling regular and OCR-intensive documents
+  - Consolidated all functionality into the RAGPipeline class
-  - To be implemented in the RAGPipeline for production use
+  - Added direct CLI functionality to the RAGPipeline
+  - Added OCR skipping with `--skip_ocr` flag

 ## Scaling Considerations